DirectLease/SilverStripe-Algolia-page-sync-module/README.md

 # SilverStripe DirectLease Algolia page sync module

 This module packs a solution to sync Pages to Algolia via SilverStripe's BuildTask.
 It keeps track of the SiteTree to sync only the changes.
+It uses the build in SilverStripe "ShowInSearch" to determine if a Page needs to be synced.

 ## How it works
 Via a Task and some ORM Objects the state of the SiteTree and Algolia can be managed.